ArianeJDB/blog/README.md

 2. Execute `npm install`
 3. Run backend with `npm start` in one terminal
 4. Run frontend with `npm run serve` in another one
+5. If you want to access as an admin, the username is 'ari', and de password is 'ane'
+6. If you want to access as a publisher, you can use 'patrick' with password 'hola', but you can register yourself and try it as a real publisher! =)

 Enjoy! and Im open to receive any suggestion.
 Please, **be nice** Im a baby junior👶